zplayads/PlayableAdsDemo-iOS/README-EN.md

 ### 3.2 Show Ads

-When an ad is ready to display, you can show it using following method.
+When an ad is ready to display, you can play it using following method:
 ```objective-c
 // show an ad
 - (void)showAd {